microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/00-prerequisites.md

 - [Open this resource, and click the "Start Free" button you see there](https://azure.microsoft.com/en-us/free/)

 **NOTE: You can only use the Free subscription once, and it expires in 12 months.
-Set up your account per the instructions below, but ensure that you turn off any VM's in the Portal to ensure that you do no exceed the cost limits on this account.
+Set up your account per the instructions below, but ensure that you turn off any VM's in the Portal to ensure that you do not exceed the cost limits on this account.
 You will turn it off and on in the classroom per the instructor's directions.**

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkbox.png?raw=true"><b>Option 2 - Microsoft Developer Network Account (MSDN) Account</b></p>